 - Open windows and adjust air conditioning to enhance airflow.
 Ensure the highest hygiene practices are in place among food handlers and canteen staff.

 - Purchase supplies to help limit infection, for example alcohol sanitisers and soap.

-- Face masks are mandatory on public transport and when in taxis or ride share vehicles.
+- are mandatory on public transport and when in taxis or ride share vehicles.

 - Face masks must also be worn when inside shopping centres, including the retail stores inside the shopping centres, and large retail stores such as department stores, electronics stores, furniture stores, hardware stores or supermarkets.

 - It is strongly recommended that you wear a face mask in other situations when you are unable to stay more than 1.5 metres from other people, such as transport stops, busy walkways, and shops.

 What if my business has been unable to source face masks for the workplace?

 There is currently ample supply of masks in Victoria for businesses and community members to access through retail and wholesale channels.

 But if your business has not been able to source face masks for use in the workplace through normal retail and wholesale channels help is at hand through the Business Access to Masks Service.

 The Business Access to Masks Service is a new initiative between the Victorian Government and the Victorian Chamber of Commerce and Industry (VCCI)